vexl-it/vexl-cryptography/README.md

  - linux-aarch64        (linux running on a 64-bit arm cpu)
 ```

-To build every the vexl crypto library for all targets, just run
+To build the vexl crypto library for all targets, just run

 ```shell
 make all